Parliamentary Internship for the Environment

 You can expect to work a standard office workday (say 9ish to 5ish), but your exact working arrangements will depend on your office placement.
 Later working hours may be expected if Parliamentary business runs late, but through the internship, you are entitled to time off if you work extra hours.

-• For 2024/25, we expect our interns to relocate to Ottawa, ON and be ready to participate in the program in-person from September to June as part of our internship program (though some elements are delivered virtually).
-We ask that interns prioritize their health and the health of their colleagues by working remotely if they are feeling unwell or experiencing any symptoms of illness.
+For 2025/26, we expect our interns to relocate to Ottawa, ON and be ready to participate in the program in-person from September to June as part of our internship program (though some elements are delivered virtually).
+We ask and trust that interns will prioritize their health and the health of their colleagues by working remotely if they are feeling unwell or experiencing any symptoms of illness.
 We understand that this situation may present additional challenges for our interns.
 We’re committed to providing support and resources to help make their experience as smooth and successful as possible.

 We encourage our interns to take advantage of all opportunities to engage with the program, both in-person and remotely.
 We remain committed to providing a valuable and enriching experience for all our interns.

-• Yes, all Interns receive a monthly stipend to help cover living expenses, totalling $29,000 CAD.
+Yes, all interns receive a monthly stipend to help cover living expenses, totalling $30,000 CAD.
 This stipend is provided monthly at the start of every month, as we know it is important that you’re able to cover rent and other expenses.
 Stipends are, unfortunately, taxable.
+We will provide tax statements to interns around February each year.

-• We want interns to be in a position to succeed in this program.
-By providing stipends and other financial supports, we hope to enable the participation of interns coming from a variety of different contexts.
+We want interns to be in a position to succeed in this program.
+By providing stipends and other financial support, we hope to enable the participation of interns coming from a variety of backgrounds.
 In addition to the stipend, ELC will also help interns cover the transportation costs of relocating to Ottawa (up to a fixed budget).
-We also provide interns with a personalized professional development budget so interns can access relevant learning or training that isn’t otherwise directly covered in our programming.
-We also have offered specific ad-hoc support to interns in unique circumstances as they’ve come up.
+We expect interns to take stock of all available options and choose a carbon-friendly and budget-friendly approach to relocating to Ottawa.
+Interns are also expected to retain receipts in order to receive reimbursement.
+Interns are also provided with a personalized professional development budget to allow for participation in relevant learning or training that isn’t otherwise directly covered in our programming.

-• We understand that interns may be involved in various projects and connected to diverse networks, and we encourage you to gain experience and skills outside of the internship.
+We understand that interns may be involved in various projects and connected to diverse networks, and we encourage you to gain experience and skills outside of the internship.
 While not recommended, interns are allowed to work part-time, with a suggested maximum of 10-15 hours per week.
 It's crucial to be aware that work on Parliament Hill often extends beyond the regular 9-5 PM schedule, with evening work providing additional and valuable opportunities.
 Any and all outside activities must be declared, and any positions conflicting with your duties as a PIE Intern cannot continue during the internship period.
 We encourage open discussions about critical commitments.
+Interns will be asked at various points during the program year to declare any and all activities external to this program.

 Please note: Interns cannot work full-time or hold multiple part-time jobs equating to full-time hours during the internship without exceptions.

-• Invaluable experience, in-depth exposure to politics and decision-making in Canada, leadership skills, personalized professional development training, incredible networking opportunities, access to expert guest speakers and sector leaders, a deeper understanding of environmental issues and their solutions, and much more!
+Invaluable experience, in-depth exposure to politics and decision-making processes in Canada, leadership skills, personalized professional development training, incredible networking opportunities, access to expert guest speakers and sector leaders, a deeper understanding of environmental issues and their solutions, and much more!
+After this program, you will be a part of a resilient and strong network of ELC alumni who can support your journey as a climate leader in politics.